qgruber8/rbp/pages/partners.md

             <div class="accordion-navigation">
                 <a href="#panel5a" class="text-center">West Philadelphia High School Alumni Association</a>
                 <div id="panel5a" class="content inactive">
-                    <p>TWPHS Alumni Association supports current students by leveraging diverse networks and ensuring accountability from the school district and administrators.
+                    <p>WPHS Alumni Association supports current students by leveraging diverse networks and ensuring accountability from the school district and administrators.
 The Alumni Associate hosts the annual WestFest class reunion and works to preserve the institutional memory of West Philly High.</p>
                 </div>
             </div>
         </div>